shraman-biswas/barcode_detection/README.md

 =================

 Detects barcodes printed on books and DVDs in real-time.
-Works on pre-recorded videos and live camera feeds.
+Works on live camera feeds.
 Uses OpenCV 3 for image processing.

 Usage: python main.py camid